 What else is included?

 Baths!
-Every single night my toddler gets to sit back, relax and unwind in a lovely, warm lavender bubble bath.
+Every single night my toddler gets to sit back, relax and unwind in lovely, warm lavender bubbles.
 Let’s take a moment to compare this with the rushed, two minute, shower I’m treated to of a morning, complete with toddler door hammering and repeated requests to get out and play “Toot toot”.
-Oh how I dream of escaping, for just a few hours, to wallow, read and drink wine in a steaming, hot, bubbly tub.
+Oh how I dream of escaping to wallow, read and drink wine in a steaming, hot, bubbly tub.
 But let’s face it, in reality, we all know I’d end up with a visitor (child not husband!) using my bumps as a mountain range for Thomas & Friends and who knows what I’d actually be bathing in.
 But we can all dream right?

 And another thing about this club, it gives a free pass for pudding every day, twice a day!
-And carbs and Pom bears and other really good stuff I’m not allowed to eat because I’m permanently on a diet after growing a member for this exclusive association.
-Not only do they get to enjoy this daily indulgence, did I mention twice over? but they often get it without even having to eat all their main.
+And carbs and Pom bears and other really good stuff I’m not allowed to eat, because I’m permanently on a diet, after growing a member for this exclusive association.
+Not only do they get to enjoy this daily indulgence, did I mention twice over? but they often get it without even having to eat vegetables.
 In what life form does that actually happen?
-I’ll tell you; the Life of Riley life form; that magical time when veg can be refused and pudding can be demanded which, of course, I’m happy to dish up willingly because, oh joy, it means some sort of food substance has actually been consumed today.
+I’ll tell you; the Life of Riley life form; that magical time when those greens can be refused and pudding demanded which, of course, I’m happy to dish up, willingly, because, oh joy, it means that at least some sort of food substance has actually been consumed today.

 Members get naps, they get the park, they get trippy tv, toys and attention.
 They get carried, or pushed, when they can’t be bothered to walk.
 They get to run around naked and don’t even have to stop having fun to go and pee.
 The list goes on.
 They basically get to have constant fun all whilst shirking any kind of responsibility, taking advantage of the free